Outsourcing your entire social media team sure sounds nice, but does it work? Is it effective?

 Outsourcing Pro #2: Easier to Hand it All Over to Someone Else to Handle

-Creating content can be the hardest part of keeping up with your social media presence and current trends.
+Creating content and coming up with ideas can be the hardest part of keeping up with your social media presence and current trends.

-Outsourcing your church social media can ease your mind because you know you’ll have something to post and some sort of support.
+Outsourcing your church social media can ease your mind because you know you’ll have something to post and support when you need it.

 It can be easier to hand it all over to someone, than to try to find volunteers who are good at it.